 This work is usually completed in late spring to mid-summer:

 Generally, the right-of-ways are mowed three times annually.
 This usually occurs prior to Memorial Day, Fourth of July and Labor Day.
 There are several reasons for mowing but probably the most important reason is to prevent larger vegetation like noxious trees from taking over the right-of-way and preventing proper drainage.
-Additionally, we have completed re-vegetation of ditch back slope in our right of ways.
+Additionally, we have completed re-vegetation of ditch back slope in our right-of-ways.
 This provides many benefits including improved habitat for pollinating species, reduced mowing costs and drifting barriers much like the snow fence we put up in our rural areas but on a smaller scale.
-It does provide some issues such as garbage pick-up in right-of-ways can be more difficult.
-In addition, some natural vegetation is not compatible with the agricultural uses in our rural areas and so we will be avoiding those types of vegetation.
+It does provide some issues such as increased difficulty with garbage pick-up in right-of-ways.
+In addition, some natural vegetation is not compatible with the agricultural uses in our rural areas, so we will be avoiding those types of vegetation.
 Finally, this does require periodic burning of the vegetation to prevent unwanted noxious weeds.